Tristan-BS/SubChangeTracker/README.md

 Now you can finally commit and push your changes.

-# ⚙️ - Deploy this Workflow into YOUR Repository -> Very Detailed
+# ⚙️ - Deploy this Workflow into YOUR Repository

 ## 1. Add your Personal Token
 - Click on your Profile Picture